-Ecklonia maxima (Osbeck) Papenf. is a species of large brown kelp from the order Laminariales; it is characterised by a long hollow stipe, a spear-shaped primary blade, and secondary blades that grow bilaterally.
+Ecklonia maxima (Osbeck) Papenfuss is a species of large brown kelp from the order Laminariales; it is characterised by a long hollow stipe, a spear-shaped primary blade, and secondary blades that grow bilaterally.
 It is the more dominant species of the four kelp species (Ecklonia maxima, Laminaria pallida, Macrocystis pyrifera and Ecklonia radiata) found along the coast of Southern Africa.
 The former three species form dense beds in the cold nutrient rich waters of the Benguela Marine Province and the Benguela-Agulhas Transition Zone (Bolton 2012), while E. radiata inhabits the warmer east coast of South Africa.
-E. maxima forms a floating canopy up to depths of 19m and L. pallida forms the sub-canopy at depths generally greater than that of the former species.
+Ecklonia maxima forms a floating canopy up to depths of 19m and L. pallida forms the sub-canopy at depths generally greater than that of the former species.
 E. maxima occurs in areas of warm to cold temperate waters in the sub- and intertidal rocky substrate (Stenek and Johnson 2013, Rothman 2015), and its biogeographical range extends from north of Lüderitz, Namibia to west of Cape Agulhas in South Africa (Bolton 1985, Probyn 1985, Bolton 1987, Bolton 2012).
-Previously described as a cold water species by Griffiths and Mead (2011), E. maxima has since been reclassified as a warm temperate water species since it is found in False Bay, in the Benguela-Agulhas Transition zone, where monthly mean temperatures in summer exceed 18 °C (Bolton 2012).
+Previously described as a cold-water species by Griffiths and Mead (2011); E. maxima has since been reclassified as a warm temperate water species since it is found in False Bay, in the Benguela-Agulhas Transition zone, where monthly mean temperatures in summer exceed 18 °C (Bolton 2012).
 False Bay’s high summer temperatures are a result of solar heating of entrained water (Anderson et al., 1997) by the strong south easterly wind, affectionately named the Cape Doctor (Gyory et al.), blowing the warm Agulhas current into the bay.
 The same south easterly wind moves up over Table Mountain and blows the surface water offshore, allowing cold, nutrient rich water to be upwelled to the surface, promoting primary productivity (Boyer et al., 2000, Skogen 1999).

 Many studies have stated that wave exposure is the most identified cause of morphological variation in kelp (Gerard and Mann 1979, Cousens 1982 Cheshire and Hallam 1988, Molloy and Bolton 1996, Ralph et al., 1998, Hurd 2000, Blanchette et al., 2002, Roberson and Coyer 2004), while Koehl (1986), Wheeler (1988), Hurd (2000) and Wernberg and Thomsen (2005) demonstrated that wave exposure affects many of the morphological characteristics in kelp.
 Because wave climates can statistically and physically be described by a suite of wave parameters, it is probable that each wave metric would interaction different morphological variables would respond differently to each parameter.
 Generally, kelp growing in exposed areas is tougher, sturdier, and more strongly attached than those in sheltered areas (Wernberg and Thomsen 2005).
 Frond characteristics of kelp in exposed areas are narrow, thick, flat and smooth, whereas those in sheltered areas have blades that are wide and thin with ruffled margins (Wernberg and Thomsen 2005).